 HCI 2.0 From HPE: How it can help your business thrive

-Why SMBs need to accelerate digital transformation with HCIDownload now
+Why SMBs need to accelerate digital transformation with HCI

 The Nothing website initially sported a countdown to 16 February, but all that was revealed was a vague video about scaling technology back so that it was no longer in the way of life.
 Whether that indicates a small and unobtrusive device isn't very clear, but Pei feels that is enough to entice more investors.